bookingactivities/booking-activities/readme.txt

 == Changelog ==

+= 1.9.4 =
+* Tweak - Events can now always be resized in the calendar editor.
+The option to allow resizing per activity has been removed from the activities settings.

 = 1.9.3 - 2021/02/10 =
 * Feature - Option to hide events availability, set the threshold in Booking Activities > Booking forms > your form > Calendar settings > Display Tab
 * Tweak - Calendars days no longer necessarily stop at midnight.
 Set the Day start option later than the Day end to display the next day in the same column.